seapear/AffinityOnLinux/Guides/Panels.md

-1. Open up winecfg inside your wineprefix.
+1. Open up winecfg inside your wineprefix. `wine winecfg`

 2. Go to the "Graphics" tab and disable everything besides `Allow the window manager to decorate the windows`